Kameen744/trivia_api/README.md

 1. In the project folder cd into backend and run `psql` then create database `CREATE DATABASE trivia`.
 Now that you have created a database named `trivia` press `CTRL+C` to exit the psql CLI and run `psql -U username -d trivia -f trivia.psql` default username is (postgres)

-2. Clone the repository and cd into the project directory
+2. Clone the repository and cd into a backend folder of the project directory
 3. Create virtual environment - `python -m venv .venv`
 4. Activate virtual environment - `.venv/Scripts/Activate`
 5. Install required dependencies - `pip install -r requirements.txt`